Papilio rumiko

-Papilio rumiko is a species of swallowtail butterfly.
+Papilio rumiko or western giant swallowtail is a species of swallowtail butterfly.
 It is found from the south-western United States, through Mexico, El Salvador, Honduras, Costa Rica to Panama.
 The northernmost record is north-eastern Colorado.

 The length of the forewings is 50–58 mm.
 There are two maize-yellow bands on the forewings: a central band of nine spots from the apex to the basal third at the inner margin and a sub-marginal band of three to seven spots.
 There are several smaller maize-yellow spots near the costa at the end of the discal cell.
 There is a background-colored dark oval spot of variable size inside or at the anterior edge of the yellow central band spot, sometimes dividing the yellow spot into two.
 The marginal pale spots at the dips between the veins are small or almost absent.
 The hindwings have two maize-yellow bands extending from the forewings.
 There is a maroon-red to orange-red eyespot near the tornus with a blue crescent above.
 The center of the tail tip is yellow.